AllynMcKennaPatterson/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 ## Problem Solving
 I did not get a chance to fix the performance issues so I instead offered the user a "performance mode" in the colour select menu.
 Performance mode prints plain characters without ANSI colour escape code which can double the frequency of screen updates, however it will never come close to the 60Hz that I aspired to reach.

-If I could start this project again I would not change my approach.
+If I could start this project again I would not change my simple approach.
 I still believe that threading is unnecessary and would significantly increase the Process Memory of the program for marginal performance gains.
 I don't believe threading would fix my performance issues either since rendering the rain is not a computationally intensive task and I would still be bottlenecked by ```cout```.
 Instead I would utilise the Windows API library, specifically the ```WriteConsoleOutput``` function to write directly to the console buffer.
 This would remove the abstracted function calls and synchronisation that occurs when ```cout``` is executed.

 I would also implement double buffering using the ```SetConsoleActiveScreenBuffer``` function from the Windows API.
 Double buffering would enable me to write characters to a second off-screen buffer.
 Once all changes are ready, I would switch buffers which would prevent me from updating the screen on each character update.

-## Modern C++